 Three years ago I added a Software Defined Radio (Softrock Clone) to the 455kHz intermediate frequency of my FT1000MP shortwave receiver.
 The idea was to use it as a spectrum scope in conjunction with CW Skimmer.
-Unfortunately the solution has one big disadvantage: I can’t use it with Win-Test my favorite Contest Software.
-In a detailed investigation I found out why CW Skimmer and Win-Test can not be used simultaneously with the same Radio.
-Now, about past 30 month later, the situation has improved.
-However there is still one little change necessary to finally be able to use CW Skimmer and Win-Test with (my) FT1000MP.
+Unfortunately, the solution has one big disadvantage: I can’t use it with Win-Test my favorite Contest Software.
+In a detailed investigation, I found out why CW Skimmer and Win-Test can not be used simultaneously with the same Radio.
+Now, about past 30 months later, the situation has improved.
+However, there is still one little change necessary to finally be able to use CW Skimmer and Win-Test with (my) FT1000MP.
 Read in this article what has changed and what is still missing (my wish)!

 A short Recap

 As mentioned in the teaser, I added a Software Defined Radio based Spectrum Scope to my FT1000MP.
 Due to technical and operational reasons, I installed the Bandscope in the second receiver.
 The main advantages are that the second receiver provides a larger spectrum (20kHz) and is only used/changed occasionally since all QSOs are made with the Main receiver.
 This low-cost (< 20 USD), single band SDR kit (Softrock clone) in the IF, transforms my FT1000MP in a deluxe All-Band-Full-feature Software-Defined-Radio Hybrid.

 Being a contest enthusiast I’m always trying to apply technologies to create a benefit in the contest (within the legal boundaries - of course).
 Unfortunately CW Skimmer and Win-Test (have been) using a different style in communicating with the FT1000MP.
 This made it impossible to use this setup in an operational contest environment.
 Check out my Win-Test & CW Skimmer investigation if you like to go down as deep as bit & bytes level.